CU-DBMI/onesentence/README.md

 A [Pre-commit](https://pre-commit.com/) hook for checking 'one sentence per line' documentation practices.

+One sentence per line is a practice where developers use only one line per sentence.
+This can make it easier to review or provide comments on in version control systems like `git`.
+That said, it can sometimes be difficult to remember or "debug" this style preference.
+We provide this linting tool to assist with finding and fixing areas of content where the style preference is one sentence per line.

 ## Usage

 The `onesentence` tool provides a command-line interface for checking and fixing files to ensure they follow the "one sentence per line" rule.